MerginMaps/docs/src/migrate/arcgis/index.md

 To migrate the project, we recommend to:
 1. Use the [**SLYR**](#slyr) plugin to transfer the ArcGIS project to QGIS project (including styling, etc.).
-2. Convert your survey (vector) layers (e.g from Shapefile or FileGDB) to GeoPackage if not done already by SLYR
+2. Convert your survey (vector) layers (e.g from Shapefile or File Geodatabase) to GeoPackage if not done already by SLYR
 3. Optionally, convert rest of the data sources to formats [supported](../../gis/supported_formats.md) by <MainPlatformName />
 4. Fine-tune the styling and settings of the layers and QGIS project